AdobeDocs/experience-platform.en/help/segmentation/ui/audience-composition.md

 >[!BEGINSHADEBOX]

-If you are an Adobe Journey Optimizer customer, [click here](https://experienceleague.adobe.com/docs/journey-optimizer/using/audiences-profiles-identities/audiences/audience-orchestration/get-started-audience-orchestration.html) for more information on how to work with audience composition in the context of Journey Optimizer.
+If you are an Adobe Journey Optimizer customer, please read the [get started with audience composition guide](https://experienceleague.adobe.com/docs/journey-optimizer/using/audiences-profiles-identities/audiences/audience-orchestration/get-started-audience-orchestration.html) in the Adobe Journey Optimizer documentation for more information on working with audience composition in that context.

 >[!ENDSHADEBOX]